kevoree/kevoree-book/developement_environement/model_edition.md

 We have added two `add` statements, one for `node0 : Javascript` and one for `node1 : JavaNode`.
 This will result in the addition of two nodes in the model editor canvas:

 ![KWE add instances](http://hosta.braindead.fr/raw/539998931a9879c239a1a225)

-### Known protocols
-#### Kevoree groups WebSocket protocol
-Kevoree uses Groups to share models between Node platforms.
-Each group has there own implementation and therefore uses its own protocol.
-In order to communicate with the groups, KWE uses the built-in Javascript WebSocket implementation available in modern Web browsers.
-Thus, your running Kevoree platform must have a compatible WebSocket group in order to communicate with KWE.